jeswr/noir_IEEE754/README.md

 3. **Overflow detection**: Check after both addition and rounding
 4. **Denormal transitions**: Numbers can transition between denormal and normal during rounding
 5. **Zero sign handling**: `-0 + -0 = -0`, but `-0 + +0 = +0` (positive zero dominates)
+6. **Denormal result handling**: When result exponent underflows, DO NOT right-shift the mantissa again — the normalization loop already handles this

 ### Key Implementation Details